Amazon Brand Story Feature

 You can think of the brand story feature as a type of pitch deck.

 Currently there are 4 different modules to work with and you can add as many as you want.
-The carousel (or scrolling feature) allows for easy exploration of your brand and products with information that you choose.
+The carousel (or scrolling feature) allows for easy exploration of your brand and product collections.

 Where do they appear?

-The modules for brand stories usually appear above the regular A+ content.
+The modules for brand stories usually appear above the regular A+ content, but it depends on the category.

-What are the requirements for Amazon Brand Story?
+What are the requirements for an Amazon Brand Story?

-To create a brand story on Amazon, you simply need to have brand registry on Amazon and an active trademark
+To create a brand story on Amazon, you simply need to be brand registered on Amazon and have an active trademark

 Want to know more about brand registry and how it can help you?
 Read our article about brand registry on Amazon here.